 For the duration of the project, provide a qualified technician familiar with the programming and operation of the changeable message sign.
 Designate the technician to be on call 24 hours a day, 7 days a week and to arrive on the project site within 3 hours of notification.
 Refer to Section 1231 for additional PCMS specifications.

-(x) Temporary Traffic Signals.
-Furnish, install, maintain, and remove all items required to provide temporary signalization in accordance with the approved plans, specifications, and Section 1124.
+(x) Temporary Traffic Control Signals, and Temporary Timing Adjustments to Existing Permanent Traffic Signal Controller.
+As specified in Section 958.

 (y) Flagger Training.
 Provide flaggers that successfully completed a flagger-training course within the last 3 years that complies with the Department’s minimum flagger training guidelines described below.
 Assure that flaggers carry a valid wallet-sized training card containing the name of the flagger, training source, date of successful completion of training, and signature; or provide a roster of trained flaggers to the Representative before the start of flagging operations that contains the names of flaggers, training source, and date of successful completion of training.
 Minimum flagger training guidelines include the following: